codewalk/knowledge-graph/Java/Streams.md

 ## 2. Stream Operations

-Certainly!
-Stream operations in Java can be broadly categorized into intermediate operations and terminal operations.
-Let's elaborate on each category with examples:

 ### Intermediate Operations:

 Intermediate operations transform or filter the elements of a stream.
 These operations are usually lazy, meaning they do not produce a result until a terminal operation is invoked.
 Here are some commonly used intermediate operations: